Capital Punishment, the Holy Bible and the U.S. Constitution

 While uplifting the teaching role of the Church to which I belong and honoring the founding document of the land I love, I support the latter path.

-NOTE: This commentary first appeared on CapitolBeatOK.com on August 4, 2018. (https://capitolbeatok.worldsecuresystems.com/reports/capital-punishment-the-holy-bible-and-the-u-s-constitution) No changes have been made to the text in this reposting.
+NOTE: This commentary first appeared on CapitolBeatOK.com on August 4, 2018 (https://capitolbeatok.worldsecuresystems.com/reports/capital-punishment-the-holy-bible-and-the-u-s-constitution).
+It was reposted in October 2020 and again here in September 2021, with a different photograph.
+No changes have been made to the text in this reposting.
 Pat McGuigan is a member of the Oklahoma Coalition to Abolish the Death Penalty (OK-CADP) and the Society of Professional Journalists.